HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Algorithms

 \subsection{\pf algorithm}

 To represent traditional reconstruction approaches, we use a parameterized particle flow (\pf) algorithm as a baseline.
-Strictly speaking, PPflow is not designed to reconstruct individual particles but rather focuses on combining the complementary features provided by tracks and calorimeter clusters for improved jet momentum resolution.
+The PPflow algorithm is designed to improve jet momentum resolution by combining tracks and calorimeter clusters while avoiding double counting.
 This is accomplished by deriving templates of the energy distribution from single charged pions in the calorimeter.
 In jets, where hadronic showers from multiple charged and neutral sources overlap, these pion energy templates can then be subtracted from calorimeter deposits to infer the contributions from neutral particles.
 Summing the energy associated with the track with the energy of the residual neutral components provides a more optimal use of the calorimeter and tracker information.